Persistent Software Combining: Recoverable Data Stuctures

 {\bf PWFQueue.} \PWFqueue\ combines ideas from \PBqueue\ and \SimQueue~\cite{FK11spaa,FK14}.
-As in \PBqueue, the queue is implemented as a singly-linked list and \PWFqueue\ uses two instances of \PWFcomb\ to synchronize the enqueuers and the dequeuers.
-To achieve independent execution of the enqueuers from the dequeuers, the first node in the list is always considered as a dummy node.
-A thread executing an enqueue request will also try to serve enqueue requests by other enqueuers.
+As in \PBqueue, the queue is implemented as a singly-linked list and \PWFqueue\ uses two instances of \PWFcomb\ ($\mathit{I_E}$ and $\mathit{I_D}$) to synchronize the enqueuers and the dequeuers.
+A thread executing an \Enqueue\ will also try to serve \Enqueue s by other enqueuers.
 It does so by creating a local list of new nodes that will eventually be appended to the current state of the queue.
 So, at some point in time, the linked list implementing the queue may be comprised of two parts.
-In order to avoid jeopardizing consistency, all threads (enqueuers and dequeuers) perform the linking of these parts before they proceed to serve requests.
+To ensure consistency, all threads perform the linking of these parts before they proceed to serve requests.
+Also, the state maintained by $\mathit{I_E}$ is now comprised of three pointers to support the linking of the two parts of the list.

 Regarding persistence, some subtleties arise from the necessity to connect the two parts of the linked list representing the queue.
-Before it updates the tail of the queue, an enqueuer has to persist the pointers needed to connect the two parts of the linked list; i.e. the current tail of the queue, as well as, the pointers to the first and the last node of its local list.
-If these data are not persisted, then it may happen that the system crashes just after the enqueuer updates the tail (and before it connects the two parts of the linked list), in which case its local copy is lost and durable linearizability may be jeopardized.
-Additionally, an enqueuer that connects the linked list, has to persist the new values of the node it updated (i.e. its pointer to the next element of the linked list).
-Although dequeuers also help connecting the two parts of the list, it is enough to only persist the head of the queue.
-Due to lack of space, the code and a more detailed description of \PWFqueue\ are provided in Appendix~\ref{appendix:PWFqueue}.
+Before updating the queue's tail, an enqueuer $\mathit{p}$ has to persist the pointers needed to connect the two parts of the linked list, i.e., the current tail of the queue and the pointer to the first node of its local list.
+If it does not do so, then the system may crash just after $\mathit{p}$ updates the tail (and before it connects the two parts of the linked list), in which case its local copy is lost and durable linearizability may be jeopardized.
+Additionally, an enqueuer that connects the linked list, has to persist the new values of the node it updated (i.e., its pointer to the next element of the linked list).
+Although dequeuers also help connecting the two parts of the list, it is enough to persist only the head of the queue.